roura356a/csk/intl.en-US/User Guide for Kubernetes Clusters/Observability/Monitoring management/Monitor application performance.md

       armsAppType: PHP
     ```

-7. Copy the content of the arms-php.ini ConfigMap to the spec / template / spec / containers section in the php.ini file.
+7. Copy the content of the arms-php.ini ConfigMap to the spec/template/spec/containers section in the php.ini file.
 Set mountPath to the path of the php.ini file.

     ```
     volumeMounts: